udsm-dhis2-lab/d2-components/README.md

 3. You will be required to set up a proxy config file named `proxy-config.json`.
 You can simply copy `proxy-config.example.json` and modify your access credentials to DHIS2 instances to run the demo application.

-4. To run the demo app, in order to view and test the components `nx serve demo`
+4. To run the demo app, in order to view and test the components `npm run serve:demo` or `yarn serve:demo`

 ## Deployment

-- To build, run `npm run build:dhis2-ui`
+- To build, run `npm run build:<library name>` or `yarn build:<library name>`
-- To pack, run `npm run pack:dhis2-ui`
+- To pack, run `npm run pack:<library name>` or `yarn pack:<library name>`
-- To publish to npm, run`npm run publish:dhis2-ui`.
+- To publish to npm, run `npm run publish:<library name>` or `yarn publish:<library name>`.
 But you will be required to have access to `@iapps` npm namespace and have already logged in under your terminal.
 Run `npm login` to login with your terminal

+## Local deployment

+If you want to publish the library in you local registry, assuming you are using `verdaccio` run

+`npm run publish-local:<library name>` or `yarn publish-local:<library name>`

+For more information about installing `verddacio`, please visit https://verdaccio.org/